citp/privacy-policy-historical/d/di/dia/diabeticconnect.com.md

 In certain circumstances we may share Personally Identifiable Information for the following purposes:

   * We may employ other companies and individuals, as our subcontractors, to perform functions on our behalf.
 These companies and individuals may not share any Personally Identifiable Information with any third party.
-All such subcontractors are contractually obligated to use and maintain
+All such subcontractors are contractually obligated to use and maintain the confidentiality of Personally Identifiable Information in a manner consistent with this Privacy Policy.

   * The authentication and verification of Personally Identifiable Information to prevent fraud on our platform.